Super-Sons

-The Super-Sons are a pair of fictional characters appearing in American comic books published by DC Comics.
+The Super-Sons are a pair of superheroes appearing in American comic books published by DC Comics.
 The characters were created by Bob Haney and Dick Dillin and first appeared in World's Finest Comics #215 (January 1973).
 The characters were featured in stories about the sons of Superman and Batman.

 In 2017, DC Comics launched a Super Sons monthly comic book series featuring new versions of the characters, going by the names Superboy (Jonathan Kent, the son of Superman and Lois Lane), and Robin (Damian Wayne, the son of Batman and Talia al Ghul).